harshshrotriya/LinkedIn-Snapshot/README.md

 # LinkedIn-Snapshot
 A streamlined professional networking feature that enables users to quickly discover and connect with relevant professionals through an intuitive card-based interface.
 Project still in progress.

+I have also written out a PRD for this project which can be found here: https://docs.google.com/document/d/14O9ElLtFf4QkjCWrWU6BnIUbzZilS0dcuWZumMNi8eI/edit?usp=sharing
+The PRD is NOT represeantitive of the actual project, but more for perosnal reasons as I was exploring how to write out PRDs and used this project as an example to do so.
+It contains older information and was from when I first started out with this project.

 ## Key features include:

 Profile card interface with essential information